adamsanderson/brook/README.md

 ## Assets and Attribution

-- The Brook logo was "designed" by Adam Sanderson
+- The Brook logo was scrawled by Adam Sanderson
-- Feed status icons were "designed" by Adam Sanderson
+- Feed status icons were mangled by Adam Sanderson
-- Interface icons are from Font Adequate, I mean Font Awesome
+- Interface icons are from the [Feather](https://feathericons.com/) icon set.